angus-c/just/packages/array-flatten/README.md

 ## just-array-flatten

 Part of a [library](../../../../) of zero-dependency npm modules that do just do one thing.
-Guilt-free utilities for the bloat conscious developer.
+Guilt-free utilities for every occasion.

 ```js
 import flatten from 'just-array-flatten';